Scandinavian prehistory

 Around 2800 BC, metal was introduced in Scandinavia in the Corded Ware culture.
 In much of Scandinavia, a Battle Axe culture became prominent, known from some 3,000 graves.
 The period 2500–500 BC also left many visible remains to modern times, most notably the many thousands rock carvings (petroglyphs) in western Sweden at Tanumshede and in Norway at Alta.
 A more advanced culture came with the Nordic Bronze Age (c.
-2000/1750–500 BC).
+2000/1750 – 500 BC).
 It was followed by the Iron Age in the 4th century BC.

-Ice age
+After the last ice age

 The pre-history of Scandinavia begins at the end of the Pleistocene epoch, following the last glacial period's receding Fenno-Scandian ice sheet.

-Parts of Denmark, Scania and the Norwegian coast line were free from ice around 13,000 BC, and around 10,000 BC the rim of ice was around Dalsland, Västergötland and Östergötland.
-It wasn't until 7000 BC that all of Svealand and the modern coastal regions of northeastern Sweden were free of ice, although the huge weight of the ice sheet had caused isostatic depression of Fennoscandia, placing large parts of eastern Sweden and western Finland underwater.
+Parts of Denmark, Scania and the Norwegian coastline were free from ice by around 13,000 BC, and around 10,000 BC the rim of ice was around Dalsland, Västergötland and Östergötland.
+It was not until 7000 BC that all of Svealand and the modern coastal regions of northeastern Sweden were free of ice, although the huge weight of the ice sheet had caused isostatic depression of Fennoscandia, placing large parts of eastern Sweden and western Finland under water.